 XIV.
 PETTY CASH

-The university reimburses suppliers using Petty Cash, when use of a Purchase Order or PCard is impractical and the expenditure is of a low dollar amount.
+The university reimburses suppliers using petty cash, when use of a Purchase Order or PCard is impractical and the expenditure is of a low dollar amount.
 Details regarding the policies governing petty cash are in SPG 507.02 Imprest Cash Fund.

 XV.
-VENDOR MAINTENANCE
+SUPPLIER MAINTENANCE

 If during the process of identifying the source from which to procure a good or service, a new supplier is identified as the best source, the supplier should visit the MConnect program website to register with the university.
-University units may not place an order with a supplier until a supplier record is created by the Vendor Maintenance team.
+University units may not place an order with a supplier until a supplier record is created by the Supplier Maintenance team.

 Suppliers and university units may request the creation, update or inactivation of a supplier record, and the Shared Services Center will work with them to determine whether such a change is appropriate.
-Visit the Shared Services Center website for details on the items that must accompany a Vendor Maintenance request.
+Visit the Shared Services Center website for details on the items that must accompany a Supplier Maintenance request.

 XVI.
 BEST PRACTICES